f5devcentral/f5-rseries-training/docs/automating_rseries.rst

 Automating F5OS on rSeries
 ===========================================

 Since F5OS is an API first architecture, everything is automatable at the F5OS layer.
 There are F5OS API's for every function, and the GUI and CLI are built on top of the API.
 API reference materials are published on clouddocs.f5.com in addtion to the most common API workflows.
-In addtion, Terraform providers and Ansible collections are also available for F5OS, and more functionality is being added with each release of those packages.
+In addition, Terraform providers and Ansible collections are also available for F5OS, and more functionality is being added with each release of those packages.

 If you want to see what API functions are available you can view the API reference documentation for the specific F5OS version you are running.
-As you can see rSeries / F5OS-A have its own API reference pages, F5OS-C / VELOS have similar pages, and most of the API calls are common expcet for those that are specific to the platform.
+As you can see, rSeries / F5OS-A have its own API reference pages and F5OS-C / VELOS have similar pages, most of the API calls are common expcept for those that are specific to the platform.

 `F5OS-A/F5 rSeries - API <https://clouddocs.f5.com/api/rseries-api/rseries-api-index.html>`_